jezzsantos/saastack/docs/design-principles/0130-multitenancy.md

 ##### A note about dependency injection

-For many "generic" subdomains like `EndUsers`, `Organizations`, `Identity` and `Ancillary` etc all their data will be centralized (by default), and none of that data is specific to any tenant.
+For many "generic" subdomains like `EndUsers`, `Organizations`, `Identity` and `Ancillary` etc. all their data will be centralized (by default), and none of that data is specific to any tenant.
 They store the data that all tenants require to operate, including the definition of the tenants themselves (`Organizations`).
 These dependencies have the lifetime of "singletons" (i.e. one instance shared with all consumers, and only ever instantiated once).
 They also only use `Platform` configuration settings.

 However, most of the "core" subdomains like `Cars`, `Bookings` (and the others to be added) are likely to be tenant-specific.
 These dependencies have a lifetime of "scoped" (i.e. a different lifetime per HTTP request).
 They may require private tenant specific configuration settings to work, or may use shared `Platform` configuration settings.